The scientific programme will encompass the following main topics:

 During the Scientific Meeting of FNM 2018 the Little Brain Big Brain (LBBB) group will present a recapitulation of their meeting that precedes FNM 2018.

 The industry-sponsored sessions will be organised by the industry in consultation with the scientific committee.
-The sessions will be scheduled during the congress but outside of the scientific programme.
+The programme of the industry sponsored sessions is not affiliated with ESNM.